 Similar to the three layers of a Twix bar; however, these treats kick up your tastebuds with the added hint of sea salt sprinkled overtop.
 Using dark chocolate also ups the flavor while mellowing out the sweetness.

 Bars and squares are the perfect make-ahead treat.
 They are simple to make, easy to portion, and fun to eat.
 My favorite easy-to-make squares are Caramel Peanut Butter Krispies, Pineapple Bars, and Caramel Chip Pecan Bars.
 Or, if you’re looking for a no-bake recipe that you can make ahead, give this Limoncello Tiramisu a shot.
+And, for a fun take on fruitcake, try these Fruitcake Cookie Bars!

 Try these triple-layer Salted Chocolate Caramel squares and let me know what you think!